1300 307 576 Call now Request a callback

 • Thorax is light grey and has 3 dark longitudinal stripes.

-• Abdomen is also light grey, spotted with dark patches to give a checker board appearance.
+• Abdomen is also light grey, spotted with dark patches to give a checkerboard appearance.

 Life cycle and habits of the Flesh fly